keytiles/lib-sets-golang/README.md

 It's very simple.
 The below is just a taste - check the available operations and functions for yourself! ;-)

+> **IMPORTANT!** - keep an eye on thread-safety!
+The currently available `ktsets.Set` implementation is NOT thread safe (intentionally)!

+It is possible in the future we add something like `ktsets.ConcurrentSet` or similar which provides thread-safe implementation but for now we don't need it.

 ```go

 // ---- Creating Sets